RL-AWB: Deep Reinforcement Learning for Auto White Balance Correction in Low-Light Night-time Scenes: Details of SGP-LRD

 \section{Details of SGP-LRD}

+The Laplacian of Gaussian (LoG) operator used for local contrast computation employs $\sigma=0.5$ with a dynamically computed kernel size ($\approx$7$\times$7).
+The key thresholds for the two-layer filtering are: variance threshold $0.025$ (LEVI) / $0.045$ (NCC); color deviation threshold $0.3$ (NCC) / $0.35$ (LEVI); and confidence threshold $= 0.9$.
+These values are determined via grid search on a small validation set.
 Following the initial gray pixel selection, we employ a two-layer filtering process to refine the candidate set, aiming to mitigate the adverse effects of sensor noise and chromatic outliers, which are prevalent in low-light imagery:

-\paragraph{Noise Mitigation via Local Variance Filtering.} The first stage addresses the issue of pure noise, which can often produce achromatic-like responses in extremely dark areas.
+\paragraph{Noise Mitigation via Local Variance Filtering.} The first stage addresses the issue of pure noise, which produces achromatic-like responses in extremely dark areas.
 For each pixel (x,y) in the initial detected gray pixel mask, we compute the variance across the logarithmic RGB channels.
 Pixels where the intra-pixel variance is too small often lack reliable color signal and are primarily sensor noise.
-By applying a lower bound threshold, $VarTh$, we filter out these unreliable candidates:
+We then filter out these unreliable candidates:

 \paragraph{Chromatic Outlier Elimination via Color Difference Filtering.} This stage aims to filter out initial detected gray pixels that are too distant from the dominant color cast of the scene's illumination.
 We first compute the mean logarithmic intensity for each channel of the image: $\mathbf{M} = [\bar{M}_R, \bar{M}_G, \bar{M}_B]^{\mathrm{T}}$, and then calculate the maximum absolute color deviation, $X$, for each pixel from this mean: